Today, you’re going to discover the best day trips from Dublin.

 BATTLE OF THE BOYNE VISITOR CENTER

-So far, most of the sites we’ve talked about (The Hill of Tara, Slane, and Newgrange) are all located in the Boyne Valley.
-Making it easy to see them all in one trip.
-However, history buffs, have one more stop that needs to be added to your itinerary.
+So far, most of the sites we’ve talked about (The Hill of Tara, Slane, and Newgrange) are all in the Boyne Valley.
+Making it easy to see them all on one trip.
+However, history buffs have one more stop that needs to be added to your itinerary.
 That is the Battle of Boyne visitor center.

 The Battle of the Boyne center/museum sits in an 18-century style house and tells the story of the nearby battle for the English Throne.
 Over 60,000 Jacobites took place in the battle.
 They ultimately lost the battle, and over a thousand of them never left the battlefield.

 The center also has some beautiful gardens and lush grounds for walking.
-And combined with the Hills of Tara and Slane, and Newgrange makes for one epic day trip from Dublin.
+And combined with the Hills of Tara and Slane, Newgrange makes for one epic day trip from Dublin.
+And one that lets you see the countryside.

 GETTING FROM DUBLIN TO BATTLE OF THE BOYNE VISITOR CENTER